 Phenylpiracetam vs Piracetam

 Even though Phenylpiracetam is made from Piracetam, it is much more potent.
-According to Brain Pro Tips, while the average suggested dose for Piracetam is 50 to 300mg per kg, the average suggested dose for Phenylpiracetam is 2.5 to 5mg per kg.
+While the average suggested dose for Piracetam is 50 to 300mg per kg, the average suggested dose for Phenylpiracetam is 2.5 to 5mg per kg.
 The half-life is quite similar to that of Piracetam.

 Phenylpiracetam typically works more effectively and more rapidly than Piracetam.
 However, because Piracetam is more subtle, it is more commonly used over long periods of time than Phenylpiracetam.
 It also tends to be more affordable.